 o Bachelor of Commerce

-- Are enrolled full-time (min 9 credit points per study period) at JCU Townsville, Bebegu Yumba campus, Douglas.
+- Are enrolled full-time (min 9 credit points per study period), internal study mode at JCU Townsville, Bebegu Yumba campus, Douglas (excludes external students not based on in Townsville).

 The Selection Criteria are: